Vibronav/acquisition/README.md

 ```

 Recordings from microphone(s) are recorded at RasberryPi device in directory `/home/pi/$remote_dir$`
 and downloaded locally to `$local_dir$`.
-Original recording is saved with extension `.raw.wav`, and postprocessed to
+Audio recording is postprocessed to
-low frequency components and normalize amplitude.
+remove low frequency components and normalize amplitude.
+Original recording is renamed to extension `.raw.wav`.

 ## vnav_wav_process